rails/rails/guides/source/asset_pipeline.md

     While this approach can work for small projects or simple use cases, it can become tedious and error-prone for larger applications.

-4. Consider bundling your JavaScript or CSS using a bundler
+4. Bundle your JavaScript or CSS using a bundler

     If, for some reason, your project requires advanced features like dependency chaining, modern JavaScript syntax, or CSS pre-processing (e.g.,